Use the links below to find out about:

 In accordance with the governing ITB document, legal and regulatory guidelines, the Board of Trustees is responsible for governance, strategic direction and monitoring business performance.

-Membership details correct as at 16 May 2017.
+Membership details correct as at 6 August 2018.

 Maureen has extensive experience in the construction industry spanning a decade.
 As Forster Group HR Director, Maureen has demonstrated considerable ability to create and implement bespoke business strategies and HR solutions, providing strong leadership both within the business and the wider industry.
 This has been key to the business’ wider growth strategy, which has seen Forster Group continue to drive efficiency, perform successfully year on year, and move into the new markets.

 Due to the industry’s skills shortage, Maureen’s focus in 2014 was setting up a roofing Skills Academy for launch in 2015.
 The academy is a custom-designed centre delivering specialist apprenticeship qualifications geared specifically for new-build housing and solar PV.
 The Academy aims to raise current standards whilst enriching and growing the construction talent pool, ensuring best practice and driving innovation.

 The Forster Group are piloting a skills academy and receives funding direct from CITB for the delivery of the training; 24 apprentices are currently going through the program.

 As a levy registered business, Forster Group also accesses grants for training its workforce and employing apprentices.
 It also administers Angus Construction Training Group, an independent training group which receives funding from CITB.

 Diana was chief executive of the Science Council for 10 years, where she established professional qualifications at all levels in the practice of science, including the introduction of Registered Science Technician.
 Prior to that Diana was chief executive of the Association of Medical Research Charities where she helped to place the charitable sector at the heart of UK medical research.